DesnLee/Telegram-Forward-Bot/README.md

 ```

 ## Run

 ```shell
 node bot
 ```

+## Usage

+### Reply a forwarded message

+- You can reply to the forwarded message to reply to the original message, currently supports text, stickers, photos.
+- Replying to a forwarded message `!ban` or `!unban` will add/remove someone to the blacklist, and when someone is blacklisted, the bot will not forward his/her messages to you.

 ## Use the PM2 daemon

 ### install PM2

 ```shell
 npm install pm2 -g
 ```

 ### use PM2

 ```shell
 # start
 pm2 start /Absolute/Path/To/bot.js